EnduRL: Enhancing Safety, Stability, and Efficiency of Mixed Traffic Under Real-World Perturbations Via Reinforcement Learning: Experiments

-where $s$ is the space headway, $l$ is the vehicle length, and $v_f, v_l$ are the velocities of the RV and its HV leader, respectively.
-A lower TTC corresponds to a higher risk.
+$s$ is the space headway, $l$ is the vehicle length, and $v_f, v_l$ are the velocities of the RV and its HV leader, respectively.
+A lower TTC indicates a higher risk.

-\textbf{Deceleration Rate to Avoid a Crash (DRAC):} DRAC measures the force experienced by a vehicle in case of emergency braking to avoid a front-end collision.
-DRAC is given by:
+\item \textbf{Deceleration Rate to Avoid a Crash (DRAC)}: the force experienced by a vehicle in an emergent braking in order to avoid a front-end collision:

-where $s$ is the space headway, $l$ is the vehicle length, and $v_f, v_l$ are the velocities of the RV and its HV leader, respectively.
-A lower DRAC is considered safe.~\cite{cooper1976traffic}.
+$s$ is the space headway, $l$ is the vehicle length, and $v_f, v_l$ are the velocities of the RV and its HV leader, respectively.
+A lower DRAC represents a safer situation~\cite{cooper1976traffic}.

-\textbf{Fuel Economy:} The average fuel consumption of all vehicles in the network measured in miles per gallon (mpg) using the Handbook Emission Factors for Road Transport $3$ Euro $4$ passenger car emission model~\cite{de2004modelling}.
+\item \textbf{Fuel Economy (FE)}: the average fuel consumption of all vehicles in the network measured in miles per gallon ($mpg$) using the Handbook Emission Factors for Road Transport $3$ Euro $4$ passenger car emission model~\cite{de2004modelling}.